-- 1. Stop Confluence on node 1. - Set the confluence.cluster.index.recovery.num.attempts system property to 0.
+- 1. Stop Confluence on node 1. - 2.
+Set the confluence.cluster.index.recovery.num.attempts system property to 0.
 This disables index recovery on node 1, so that when this node is restarted, it does not attempt to recover the bad index from the remaining nodes. - 3.
 Back up then delete the following index directories on node 1. - <local-home>/index - <local-home>/journal - 4.
-Back up then delete the following index directory from your shared home directory. - shared-home>/index-snapshots - 5.
+Back up then delete the following index directory from your shared home directory. - <shared-home>/index-snapshots - 5.
 Start Confluence on Node 1.
 Confluence will automatically begin building the index. - 6.
 Once the reindex is complete stop Confluence on both node 1 and node 2. - 7.
 Back up then delete the following index directories on node 2. - <local-home>/index - <local-home>/journal - 8.
-Copy the <nodel-local-home>/index directory to node 2 local home. - 9.
+Copy the <node1-local-home>/index directory to node 2 local home. - 9.
 Start Confluence on node 2. - 10.
-Repeat this process for any remaining nodes.

-- 11. Finally, stop Confluence on Node 1. - 12.
+Repeat this process for any remaining nodes. - To avoid problems, both the node you are copying from and the node you are copying to should be stopped while copying. - 11.
+Finally, stop Confluence on Node 1. - 12.
 Set the confluence.cluster.index.recovery.num.attempts system property back to 1.
 This re-enables index recovery on node 1.